RuyiLi/fbeagle/README.md

 - App analytics
     - How much are businesses using a particular app?
 Why did they uninstall it?
 How long did they end up using it for?
     - which industries prefer which apps? i.e. correlation between various aspects of a business and which apps they use the most
+    - Obtain quantifiable metrics for what determines a "good recommendation"

 ## References